Whonix/anon-apps-config/README.md

 Enables Menubar in Dolphin by default.

-Enables passwordless Autologin in sddm by default.
-Useful in virtual machines, because there it makes less sense to use a password for desktop login (better used on the host).
-If you are using full disk encryption and are the only user of that machine, the password required for full disk encryption is enough and you may wish not to have an unnecessary extra login screen for the desktop.

 Deactivates KGpg's first run wizard.
 Uses hkp://qdigse2yzvuglcix.onion as default keyserver.
 Disables tip of the day.
 Disables KGpg's systray.